petermartigny/petermartigny.github.io/README.md

 [Medium](https://medium.com/@peter.martigny)

 My name is Peter Martigny, I am a student in Machine Learning at Ecole polytechnique and ENSAE ParisTech, in France.
-This website will contain works as well as thoughts on different fields related to the use of data, both theoretically and practically:
+This website includes works as well as thoughts on different fields related to the use of data, both theoretically and practically:

 ## Academic projects